-C LOAD PATTERN: Carriage configuration with load/unload access on one side of carriage.
+C LOAD PATTERN: Carriage configuration with load/unload access on one side of the carriage.

-Z LOAD PATTERN: Carriage configuration with load/unload access on two opposite sides of carriage.
+Z LOAD PATTERN: Carriage configuration with load/unload access on two opposite sides of the carriage.

-90° LOAD PATTERN: Carriage configuration with load/unload access on two adjacent sides of carriage.
+90° LOAD PATTERN: Carriage configuration with load/unload access on two adjacent sides of the carriage.

 BACKSTOP PANEL: Expanded-metal safety enclosure welded to the lift guide columns during installation to create an additional carriage side guard during mezzanine loading operations.

-CDLR: Chain driven live roller; conveyor section mounted on carriage to transfer load on/off VRC.
+CDLR: Chain driven live roller; conveyor section mounted on the carriage to transfer load on/off VRC.

 CANTILEVER: Both lift guide columns are on the backside of the carriage - used for 90º loading, overhead height or space restrictions.